dbenque/handsongo/INSTALLATION.md

 Package available for `linux`, `windows`, and `macos`.

+### Warning for Windows users

+Currently, the project only provide a `Makefile` for linux/macos users.

-### Need Docker image?
+## Need Docker images?

 * Take the package `handsongo-docker.zip` and unzip it,
 * Go in this folder and read the `README.md` file.

-## Warning for Windows users

-Currently, the project only provide a `Makefile` for linux/macos users.